-Several characteristics of the architecture or compiler can be used to filter the set of potential pointers, e.g.:
+Several characteristics of the archited set of potential pointers, e.g.:

 - Many architectures require pointers to be aligned on 2 or 4 bytes boundaries.
 Therefore, ignore unaligned potential pointers. - Many compilers guarantee that if an object is reachable, then there exists at least one pointer to its beginning.
 Therefore, ignore potential interior pointers.